 However, applying for a personal loan can have its impacts on your credit score.For starters, every credit application you submit can result in a hard credit inquiry and can take a few points off your credit scores.
 When it happens occasionally, those few points hardly make a difference.
 Done regularly, they can add up.You simply need to follow the rules of rate shopping to strike a balance between shopping around for the best loan you can get and not taking a large hit on your credit scores.
 Here are three keys to rate shopping:

 These steps indicate that you don’t intend to take every loan you’re approved for, but rather that you’re trying to see who approves you with the best terms.
 There are many other ways to minimize the effects a personal loan can have on your credit score.
-And the best one yet is using a tool like Dovly to monitor and repair your credit can be highly beneficial.
+And the best one yet is using a tool like Dovly to monitor and improve your credit can be highly beneficial.
 You get higher credit scores and in turn – lower interest rates when buying your car, home or using your credit card.
 Sounds interesting?
 Then join us now!